Arizona food handler license and insurance requirements

 Yavapai County

 In Yavapai County, every employee who handles food or food equipment must have a food worker card issued by the county or an ANSI-accredited food handler training program.
-There must also be at least one certified food safety manager on staff at every food service business.5
+At least one certified food safety manager must be on staff at every food service business.

 Yuma County

 Yuma County requires all food handlers to have a county-issued food handler card.
-Arizona workers in this county must pass a 25-question true-false test to complete their certification.6
+Arizona workers in this county must pass a 25-question true-false test to complete their certification.

 A food handler training course costs around $10 to $20.
-Employees are usually responsible for paying this fee, but it's important to check with your local health department to find out whether employers must cover the cost.
+Employees are usually responsible for paying this fee, but it’s important to check with your local health department to determine whether employers must cover the cost.

-According to state law, county-issued food handler certificates must be accepted through the expiration date by any other Arizona county that requires food handler certification.2
+According to state law, county-issued food handler certificates must be accepted by any other Arizona county requiring certification through the expiration date.

 NEXT provides tailored Arizona restaurant insurance policies designed for small businesses and self-employed business owners.